 A. Patching a splitter into your system is a pretty basic process.
 To avoid any potential problems, follow these steps.

 A. HDCP is short for high-bandwidth digital content protection.
-As the name implies, this is an anti-piracy feature that is built into some streaming devices, TVs, cables, and yes, splitters.
+As the name implies, it is an anti-piracy feature that is built into some streaming devices, TVs, cables, and yes, splitters.
 An inexpensive splitter may not be HDCP-compliant, which could result in error messages or a “fallback” resulting in lesser-quality video.
 Check the product description carefully to verify that any splitter you are considering is HDCP-compliant.